 It’s best not to use yuca litter for young kittens since it’s a clumping type.

-Kittens will eat litter and can get intestinal blockages and/or be dehydrated from it.
+Kittens will eat litter and can get intestinal blockages and/or dehydration from it.

 Both are life-threatening situations!